Gobd/Template/README.md

 ### If you feel like the project could use anything else, make a pull request

 This is a template I made so I don't have to set up gulp, testing, file structure, npm, bower, etc. every time I start a project.
 If you think anything could be done better or is missing please make a pull request or send me an email.

-endpoints require

-bluebird
-lodash
-mongoose

-make a globals file for this